ec-jrc/lisflood-code/3_step2_installation/index.md

 In the XML settings file, all paths are adjusted to be relative to the very same settings file, so you don't need to edit paths, as long as you keep same folders structure.

-Execute the following to run the simulation:
+Execute the following docker command to run the simulation:

 ```bash
 docker run -v /absolute_path/to/my/local/folder/Drina:/input efas/lisflood /input/settings/lisfloodSettings_cold_day_base.xml